sanderfoobar/quart-photo-site/README.md

 A photo site made using Python3 asyncio with the Quart framework.

-Made as an alternative for people who want to self-host their photos without relying on BigTech™ like flickr or instagram.
+Made as an alternative for people who want to self-host their photos without relying on flickr or instagram.

 Hacked together in 2 days so code quality is questionable at times (but it is secure).

 [Live example](https://photo.sanderf.nl/)

 ### Features

-This project aims to be minimalistic.:
+This project aims to be minimalistic:

 - No javascript
 - SQLite based backend